Cogshall (mango): History

 The original tree grew from a seed planted in Pine Island, Florida.
-For decades the parentage of Cogshall was unknown, however a 2005 pedigree analysis estimated that Haden was the parent.
+For decades the parentage of Cogshall was unknown; however, a 2005 pedigree analysis estimated that Haden was the parent.
 The tree first fruited in the 1940s and in 1950 a specimen was planted for observation at the University of Florida's Tropical Research and Education Center (TREC) in Homestead, Florida.
 Afterwards, several more grafted trees were planted and in 1956 the fruit was submitted to the Florida Mango Forum.
 Despite having good eating characteristics, color, and disease resistance, the cultivar did not become a popular commercially adapted mango due to its soft flesh and thin skin.
-However, the Cogshall began receiving attention after being recommended by such horticulturalists as Dr. Richard Campbell of the Fairchild Tropical Botanic Garden.
+However, the Cogshall began receiving attention after being recommended by such horticulturalists as Richard Campbell of the Fairchild Tropical Botanic Garden.
 Since then it has become a more commonly carried nursery stock tree in Florida due to its small growth habit.

 Cogshall trees are planted in the collections of the USDA's germplasm repository in Miami, Florida, and the Miami-Dade Fruit and Spice Park.